Salary: £31,219 – £33,982

-The NAFC Marine Centre wishes to recruit a fisheries scientist to manage its shellfish stock assessment and research programme.
+Shetland UHI wishes to recruit a fisheries scientist to manage its shellfish sampling programme, including data collection, stock assessment and research projects.

 This long-term programme supports the local management of Shetland’s shellfish fisheries by the Shetland Shellfish Management Organisation through the provision of scientific and management advice to the organisation and through associated research projects.

 This is an exciting opportunity to work in a dynamic marine research department with a focus on providing high quality information to underpin fisheries management.
 Shetland’s shellfish fisheries are held up as an exemplar of good practice with regards to the integration of data in management and this is a unique opportunity to contribute to the science underpinning the continued sustainability of these fisheries.

 The role will involve managing and participating in the collection of fisheries data at sea and on shore, the management and analysis of the data collected, and the presentation of results.
 You will also develop the shellfish research programme, including securing external funding for, and managing, new projects.